zdravkov/kendo-docs/api/wrappers/jsp/treeview/checkboxes.md

 ### template `String`

-Template for the checkbox rendering.
-Used to set the  checkbox name attribute, or to add hidden inputs that will be posted along the checkboxes.
+The template which renders the checkboxes.
+Can be used to allow posting of additional information along the treeview checkboxes.The fields which can be used in the template are:

 #### Example
     <kendo:treeView-checkboxes template="template">